Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 ### Check VIAF links by using the Bookdepository author names

-So VIAF file may contain many people and not necesseraly only authors.
-But we already have our author names from bookdepository.
 All we need to do is to cross check and link the book depository authors to their VIAF pages (if it exists).

 Note: The blow process takes a long time.
 Grab a coffee : )